- Are you an entrepreneurial undergraduate student with a great idea to impact society?

 The innovation teams may include a broad range of students from across the entire university (for example students with expertise in user interface design) and from all levels (undergraduate to Ph.D.).
 However, as an undergraduate focused competition, undergraduate students from the engineering college must constitute a majority of each participating team.

-- Applications for the 2020 competition are now open!
+- Applications for the 2021 competition will open in February 2021

 Competition winners will win monetary awards and the chance to participate in future startup opportunities.

 The 2020 competition will feature awards in the following categories:

 Ronald ’57 and Frederick ’86 Fichtl Innovation Awards

 Unrestricted competition for the most innovative and best developed innovation concept.

 Multi-disciplinary social venture team meeting the following criteria:

 – An innovative solution aimed at solving a pressing global challenge;